 The peak analgesic effect of Ketorolac tromethamine occurs within 2 to 3 hours and is not statistically significantly different over the recommended dosage range of Ketorolac tromethamine.
 The greatest difference between large and small doses of Ketorolac tromethamine is in the duration of analgesia.

 Ketorolac tromethamine is a racemic mixture of [-]S- and [+]R-enantiomeric forms, with the S-form having analgesic activity.

 The pharmacokinetics of Ketorolac tromethamine, following IV and IM doses of Ketorolac tromethamine and oral doses of Ketorolac tromethamine, are compared in Table 1.
-In adults, the extent of bioavailability following administration of the ORAL form of Ketorolac tromethamine and IM form of Ketorolac tromethamine was equal to that following an IV bolus.
+In adults, the extent of bioavailability following administration of the ORAL form of Ketorolac tromethamine and the IM form of Ketorolac tromethamine was equal to that following an IV bolus.

 In adults, following administration of single ORAL doses of Ketorolac tromethamine or IM or IV doses of Ketorolac tromethamine in the recommended dosage ranges, the clearance of the racemate does not change.
 This implies that the pharmacokinetics of Ketorolac tromethamine in adults, following single or multiple IM or IV doses of Ketorolac tromethamine or recommended oral doses of Ketorolac tromethamine, are linear.
 At the higher recommended doses, there is a proportional increase in the concentrations of free and bound racemate.